-Prolongation Action and Dose Modification • QTcB \geq 501 msec Interrupt study treatment until QTcB prolongation resolves to grade 1 or baseline.
-Test serum potassium, calcium, phosphorus and magnesium.
-If abnormal, correct per routine clinical practice to within normal limits.
-Review concomitant medication usage for agents that prolonged QTc.
-If the event resolves, restart study treatment at current dose level.^b If the event does not resolve, permanently discontinue study treatment.
+Prolongation Action and Dose Modification • QTcB \geq 501 msec ^a Interrupt study treatment until QTcB prolongation resolves to grade 1 or baseline.Test serum potassium, calcium, phosphorus and magnesium.
+If abnormal, correct per routine clinical practice to within normal limits.Review concomitant medication usage for agents that prolonged QTc.If the event resolves, restart study treatment at current dose level.^bIf the event does not resolve, permanently discontinue study treatment.
+Consider evaluation with cardiologist.If the event recurs, permanently discontinue study treatment.
 Consider evaluation with cardiologist.
-If the event recurs, permanently discontinue study treatment.
-Consider evaluation with cardiologist.

 Abbreviations: msec = milliseconds; QTcB = QT interval on electrocardiogram corrected using the Bazett's formula a.
 Based on average QTc value of triplicate ECGs.
-For example, if an ECG demonstrates a prolonged QT interval, obtain two or more ECGs over a brief period, and then use the averaged QTc values of the three ECGs to determine if study treatments should be interrupted or discontinued. b.
-If the QTc prolongation resolves to grade 1 or baseline, the subject may resume study treatment if the investigator and CTEP medical monitor agree that the subject will benefit from further treatment.
+For example, if an ECG demonstrates a prolonged QT interval, obtain two or more ECGs over a brief period, and then use the averaged QTc values of the three ECGs to determine if study treatments should be interrupted or discontinued.

+b.
+If the QTc prolongation resolves to grade 1 or baseline, the subject may resume study treatment.